[amazon_auto_links id="280537"]

 4.5.
 Foods with High Amounts of Calcium

-These common foods such as orange juice, tofu, and chia seeds all create interference with the absorption of antibiotics and result in many side effects.
+Foods high in calcium will probably affect your system with antibiotics.
+These common foods, such as orange juice, tofu, and chia seeds, all interfere with the absorption of antibiotics and have many side effects.

 5. How to Take Antibiotics for Healthy Bacteria?

-When you are taking antibiotics in the right way, the results will also be always right.
+When you are taking antibiotics the right way, the results will always be right.
 Here are the steps for taking antibiotics in the right way.
+To take antibiotics, always follow the instructions of either your doctor or the medic label.

 FAQs